adelakobic/feedTheRead/FeedREADME.md

 This app will help to generate a good quality README document so that developers can quickly create a professional README for a new project.

 ## Build status 🏗
-* The starter code has been built by the University of Birmingham and then additional code created by Adela Kobic
+* The starter code has been built by the University of Birmingham and then additional code created by Adela Kobic.

 ## Code style 🔐
 * Standard HTML, CSS and vanilla JavaScript and Node.js has been used for this project.